Redmax17/robot-core/README.md

-# RaspiBot
+# RobotCore

-RaspiBot is a simple Python program to set up a Raspberry Pi as a robot.
+RobotCore is a simple Python program to set up a Raspberry Pi as a robot.

 ## Dependancies